raj768/Predict-redacted-words-by-implementing-Unredactor-/README.md

 1. For this project, as suggested, you can use your personal machine or use  this https://jupyter.lib.ou.edu/hub/home link to open jupyter hub instance.
 2. In the next step, you can import my 'Project_3.ipynb' over that jupyter hub instance.
-3. Execute the project cell-by-cell to get the desired output.
+3. Execute the project cell-by-cell in the jupyter to get the desired output.

 ## Functions: